-The NAV shall be calculated up to three decimal places.
+The NAV shall be calculated up to four decimal places.
 However, the AMC reserves the right to declare the NAVs up to additional decimal places as it deems appropriate.
 Separate NAV will be calculated and disclosed for each Plan/Option.
+The NAVs of the Growth Option and the IDCW Option will be different after the declaration of the first IDCW.